 FTB Part A balancing and child support

-We balance Family Tax Benefit (FTB) each financial year.
-This is so we can check we paid you the right amount.
-Most families need to do something to balance their payments.
+We balance FTB after the end of each financial year to check we paid you the right amount.
+Most families need to confirm their income to balance their payments.

-If you get child support the amount you receive can impact your FTB .
+If you get child support, the amount you receive can impact your FTB.
 How you collect your child support can also affect your balancing outcome.
 This includes if you collect using either:

 • Private Collect